kubernetes-sigs/azuredisk-csi-driver/deploy/example/sharedisk/README.md

 ### Note

-Only raw block device(`volumeMode: Block`) is supported on shared disk feature, Kubernetes application should manage coordination and control of writes, reads, locks, caches, mounts, fencing on the shared disk which is exposed as raw block device.
-Shared disk only supports single node read write.
+Only raw block device(`volumeMode: Block`) is supported on shared disk feature, Kubernetes application should manage coordination and control of writes, reads, locks, caches, mounts, fencing on the shared disk which is exposed as raw block device. **Multi-node read write is not supported by common file systems (e.g. ext4, xfs), it's only supported by cluster file systems.**

 ###  Example